nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 2-Feb-2023

+Made some experiments with LBJS React using Axios to acquire a payload from our custom API server.

 ## Wednesday 1-Feb-2023

 Attended MSFT Reactor session "Building Your First Typescript Project" and made notes in my Cont-Ed folder for reference.
 Key takeaways: